If your Mavic air battery is not charging after a long time in storage, you are not alone.

-- Plug the battery into original DJI charger (IMPORTANT: Do not use hub charger)
+- Plug the battery into the original DJI charger (IMPORTANT: Do not use hub charger)

 - Leave the battery for a few hours even if you don’t see any LED activity.
 Do not disconnect or try to power on during this stage.

-- After a few hours, the battery will come out of hibernation and will start charing normally.
+- After a few hours, the battery will come out of hibernation and will start charging normally.
 Charge it fully.